deveshyngle/CS50-Solutions/README.md

 *Disclaimer*
-I do not own any piece of code and this is only for refrence purposes.(yeah,right) Also i did complete this course in 2015 and recieved my honor code certificate.
+I do not own any piece of code and this is only for refrence purposes.(yeah,right).
+Also i did complete this course in 2015 and recieved my honor code certificate.